 Summer Crew Training

 When is the class and how do I sign up?
-The 2018 dates are not yet determined.
-What we do is take a list of those interested, and once the dates are selected (usually around February), an invitation e-mail goes out with the dates.
-At that time we start taking sign-ups for the class.
-To get your name on the list to get more information, please follow this link: Summer Crew Training Interest List.
-Information will be sent out in the order in which we received the inquiries.
+The 2018 dates are August 14-31, starting in Lewes and ending in New Castle, DE.
+Click the link below to let us know of your interest.
+Information will be sent out in the order which we received inquiries.
 There is limited space in this class.
 PLEASE DO NOT SEND FEES or your VOLUNTEER APPLICATION until you receive your e-mailed invitation for a spot in the class!
 Further instructions will be provided in the invitation e-mail.

 Live-aboard trainees: There are 10 spots for live-aboard trainees.
 These are people coming from anywhere that is too far to commute to class (out of state, out of the country)

 Put me on the list to get more information! (click here)

 Did you know: That today's Kalmar Nyckel was launched in 1997 in Wilmington, DE?